codekopf/Coursera-OOJPDSaB/README.md

 I have decided to slightly implement the first option from courses ideas (check notes below).
 Every map data source contains additional information about a name of the street (edge) and its type.
 So far I have counted eight different road types (motorway, motorway_link, primary, residential, secondary, tertiary, trunk, unclassified).

-I have implemented queue comparison based on the type of the road which leads to the neighbour.
+I have implemented queue comparison based on the type of the road which leads to the neighbor.
 Highways and motorways are privileged over country and dirt roads.

 I have the feeling that my solution is not bulletproof in few ways.
 In a mash of similar routes, it does not have much advantage in search than BFS algorithm.
 On the other hand, I believe that in the mash of different routes, where ending point ends close to the highway offers significant improvement.

 #### Dev note ####
-During the 6th week I rode with my friend for a wedding.
+During the 6th week, I rode with my friend for a wedding.
 We stuck unfortunately in a traffic jam.
 We decided to get out and selected the fastest path and at the first possible moment went sideways.
-After few kilometres, we unexpectedly hit a river ferry...
+After few kilometers, we unexpectedly hit a river ferry...

 As I was thinking, for finding an ideal path between starting and ending point should be used a metric which would be a combination of several factors such as road type, distance from the source, road blocks (traffic jams, constructions), drive cost (toll), etc. Therefore simple metric such as air-distance from source is not in praxis enough.

-To check solution, uncomment code in compareTo method in MapNode.java and comment existing code.
+To check solution, uncomment the code in a compareTo method in MapNode.java and comment existing code.

 Week 6 files:
 * roadgraph/MapNode.java